dunkelrot/doc-CC/README.md

 ## For what is it good for?

 The DC-Client provides a simple UI to generate document codes (or document names) for documents (or files).
-It is a pretty common requirement in large captial projects to generate consistent document/file names which follow certain rules.
+It is a pretty common requirement in large capital projects to generate consistent document/file names which follow certain rules.
 This application helps the user to accomplish this task.